We've probably all been there: waking up and stumbling about like an extra on ‘The Walking Dead’.

 Dermal fillers can help restore facial contours

-Dermal fillers are usually associated with facial sculpting (like achieving a higher nose bridge or a sharper chin).
+Dermal fillers are usually associated with facial sculpting (that may aim to achieving a higher nose bridge or a sharper chin).
 In this case, they can also be used to reduce the appearance of wrinkles by adding volume to certain sunken areas on the face.

 Dr Terence says he sometimes combines Ultherapy and dermal fillers to achieve what he calls the Sandwich Effect”, where his patients achieve youthful looking undereye skin.